On This Page

 Meeting Time & Place

 Please note that the Highways in and around Yosemite can be confusing, and summer traffic can add driving time to the estimates below.
 It is important that you key into where you are staying, and are clear on your driving directions.
-It is your responsibility to get to Indian Flat RV Park ON TIME.
-If you are late, you will miss your trip and there are no refunds for missed trips!
+It is your responsibility to get to our meeting location ON TIME.
+If you are late, you may miss your trip, and there are no refunds for missed trips!

 From Yosemite Valley:

-Take Highway 41 to OAKHURST.
-From OAKHURST, take HIGHWAY 49 North to MARIPOSA. and follow directions “FROM MARIPOSA” above.
-Driving time from Tenaya Lodge to INDIAN FLAT is about 1 hour and 45 minutes depending on traffic.
+Take Highway 41 South to Oakhurst.
+From Oakhurst, take Highway 49 North to MARIPOSA (about 30 minutes), and follow the “FROM MARIPOSA” directions above.
+Driving time from Tenaya Lodge/Fish Camp is about 1 hour and 15 minutes to 1 hour and 30 minutes, depending on traffic.

 From Mammoth/Mono Lake:

 Take TIOGA PASS (Highway 120) west towards Yosemite Valley.
 When you reach the junction with the North/South Highway 120, turn left (South) and head towards Yosemite Valley.
-Proceed through the tunnels, dropping into the Merced river canyon.
+Proceed through the tunnels, dropping into the Merced River canyon.
 You will come to the junction of Highway 140.
-Turn sharp right on Highway 140, following the Merced river down through El Portal to Indian Flat Campground.
-Driving time approx 3.5 – 4 hours depending on traffic.
+Turn right on Highway 140, following the Merced River downstream.
+Continue traveling west on Highway 140 towards Midpines.
+As you pass the turnoff for the Yosemite Bug Rustic Mountain Resort, begin looking for our signs.
+Our driveway is on the left-hand side of the highway, on the outskirts of the town of Midpines.
+Driving time from Mammoth/Mono Lake is about 4 hours to 4 hours and 30 minutes, depending on traffic.

 Full-day trips include a deli-lunch served on the river.
 Half-day trips do not include lunch.
 All trips include cold beverages prior to boarding our bus for the ride back to your cars.